"

 Author(s): IAH231B.003 Class, Dr. Denise Acevedo

-Subject(s): Narrative theme: Love and relationships
+Subject(s): Narrative theme: love / relationships

 Institution(s): Michigan State University